Ella May Bennett: Early life

 Ella May Hawkins was born in Stony Brook, New York, April 21, 1855.
 Her mother's maiden name was Harriet Atwood Terry (1821–1902) and her father's name was Daniel Shaler Hawkins (1798–1868).
-Bennett was the twelfth child of a family of fourteen; nine half-siblings were from her father's first marriage, and four were from her parent's marriage.
+Bennett was the twelfth child of a family of fourteen; nine half-siblings were from her father's first marriage, and four were from her parents' marriage.
 Senators Edward Hawkins and Simeon S. Hawkins were half-brothers.
 Two of Bennett's uncles, John Terry, a Methodist, and Wilson Terry, a Baptist, were ministers.

 When a very small child, Bennett thought deeply upon religious matters.
 She would often ask her mother to go and pray, especially when her mother seemed troubled in any way.
 From the very first, God seemed to her a friend and comforter.
 When the doctrines of the church which she had attended were explained to her, she rejected them.
 When about 13 years of age, she visited a cousin in northern Pennsylvania, and for the first time listened to a sermon by a Universalist minister.
 She recognized her early ideas of God and heaven.
 On her return home, she was told the Bible gave no authority for such a doctrine.
 She accepted that statement, gave up all interest in religious matters, would not open the Bible, and tried to become an atheist.
 For years, she lived with mental health issues that at times threatened her power of reasoning.